Updated September 26, 2022

 I don’t think the original ending has a moral, I think it is more of an observation.
-Seymour isn’t the only person who listens to Audrey II, and even those who didn’t listen to the plant died, as just enough people did.
-The film ends with Audrey II’s laughter, laughing both at the characters but also at their attempts to warn the audience.
-This warning isn’t enough, Audrey II is already here, bursting through the screen and into the viewer’s world.
-The film tries to stop Audrey II from coming through, as it puts up the title card “THE END?!?”, signaling that the film is over, and the threat is contained with the film’s narrative.
+Seymour isn’t the only person who listens to Audrey II, and even those who didn’t listen to the plant die, as just enough people did.
+The film ends with Audrey II’s laughter, laughing at the characters failed judgement yet need to judge but also at their attempts to warn the audience.
+This warning isn’t enough, as Audrey II is already here, bursting through the screen and into the viewer’s world.
+The film tries to stop Audrey II from coming through, as it puts up the title card “THE END?!?”, signaling that the film is over, and the threat is contained to the film’s narrative.
 However, Audrey II charges through the sign, still laughing but now at the audience.
 In fact, the final shot in the film is the camera zooming towards Audrey II’s mouth as it leans out of the screen.
 This implies that the viewer has also been devoured by Audrey II, and that we never stood a chance.
-Again, this returns to the multi phenomenon in the film, as we now have two spaces where Audrey inhabits: the film’s world and our own.
+We sat there, watched, and judged Seymour, and so the film asks us to do more than judge.
+Again, this returns to the multi phenomenon in the film, as we now have two spaces where Audrey II inhabits: the film’s world and our own.
 By entering our world in these final moments, the film suggests that Audrey II, and everything that it represents, already exists around us, and that our judgement could appear at any moment.
+It’s up to the audience to decide if they will accept this ending, or ask for a happier one, just as the theatrical cut demonstrates.
+If you accept the original without judgement, and more importantly, accept its commentary, perhaps there is some hope in stamping out an early Audrey II.